wp-plugins/kimili-flash-embed/readme.txt

 Contributors: Kimili
 Tags: flash, flex, swf, swfobject, javascript
 Requires at least: 2.6
-Tested up to: 2.8.4
+Tested up to: 2.9
-Stable tag: 2.0.3
+Stable tag: 2.1
 Donate Link: http://kimili.com/donate

 Provides a WordPress interface for SWFObject, the best way to embed Flash content on any site.

 == Description ==

 Kimili Flash Embed is a plugin for Wordpress that allows you to easily place Flash movies on your site.
-Built upon [SWFObject](http://blog.deconcept.com/swfobject) javascript code, it is standards compliant, search engine friendly, highly flexible and full featured, as well as easy to use.
+Built upon [SWFObject](http://code.google.com/p/swfobject/) javascript code, it is standards compliant, search engine friendly, highly flexible and full featured, as well as easy to use.

-Kimili Flash Embed utilizes SWFObject 2.1, is fully compatible with Wordpress 2.x and plays well with most other plugins.
+Kimili Flash Embed utilizes SWFObject 2.2, is fully compatible with Wordpress 2.6 and later and plays well with most other plugins.

 == Installation ==